mostafamedhat1983/my-project-Infra/README.md

 - Terraform reads via `data` source (no plaintext)
 - Passwords never in Git, code, state files, logs, or images
 - S3 versioning + native locking + encryption for state files
-- All AWS API calls use TLS 1.2+

 **Network Security:**
 - All workloads in private subnets